 First impressions: LATAM Dreamliner business cabin

 The LATAM 787 Dreamliner features 30 Premium Business seats in a 2-2-2 configuration.
 The configuration of the cabin unfortunately means that direct aisle access isn’t available to every passenger.
 However, for a three hour trans-Tasman trip, this isn’t likely to be a major concern.
 As I scoped out the cabin, I admired the soft pink Dreamliner moodlighting I’ve come to love.

 The LATAM Business class seat

 With a 75″ seat pitch and 23″ seat width, LATAM business class delivers a slightly tired looking, yet spacious enough seat for your next trans-Tasman flight.
 The seat converts to a 185cm lie-flat bed.
 Easy controls allow you to enjoy flat mode at the touch of a button.Plush blankets are provided for those who opt to doze through the short flight to Auckland.The LATAM business class seat provides a range of convenient storage options.
-These include upper, lower and magazine storage compartments on the forward seat backs plus an ottoman to store a small personal item.There are two tables at hand.
+These include upper, lower and magazine storage compartments on the forward seat backs plus an ottoman large enough to store a small carry on bag or daypack.There are two tables at hand.
 The first acts as a small perch for a drink or tablet, folding out from the middle console… …while the larger tray table which is used for dining folds out from the side of the seat.Each seat features overhead reading light, which is easily adjusted.Large seatback entertainment screens and basic noise cancelling headphones are provided.
 While a range of English language films, TV shows and box sets are on offer, I found the entertainment selection was fairly limited.I was surprised to be handed an amenity kit slightly after boarding, as these aren’t usually on offer for trans-Tasman flights.
 The contents included socks, an eye mask, ear plugs and a pen (handy!).

 LATAM business class service